YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 ### The first two weeks

 I've managed to keep it on.
 Day after day, it became easier to adapt to Colemak and my confidence increased.
 Each day I got better.
-My subconscious has taken control on my typing back again.
+My subconscious has taken control of my typing back again.
 I was much less frustrated and exhausted.
 I knew it was only a matter of days until I'll stop thinking about my typing at all.
 <br/><br/>
 <img src="images/typing-colemak-optimistic.png" width=33%/>